nsidc/search-solr-tools/README.md

 Please be sure to run them in the `bundle exec` context if you're utilizing bundler.

+By default, tests are run with minimal logging - no log file and only fatal errors written to the console.
+This can be changed by setting the environment variables as described in [Logging](#logging) below.

 ### Creating Releases (NSIDC devs only)

 Requirements: